 Public policy students explain how they cleverly crunched data against statistics and computer experts.

-“Let the data take you places” was the statement chosen to inaugurate DataFest Germany, a competition held at the University of Mannheim in which a small team of Hertie students participated in April 2017.
+“Let the data take you places” was the statement chosen to inaugurate DataFest Germany, a competition held at the University of Mannheim in which a small team of Hertie School students participated in April 2017.
 In the hope that more Hertie teams will take part in the future, team members Carolina Matamoros Ferro, Byunggyu Park and Álvaro López Guiresse outline some of the lessons that they took away from their data (ad)venture.

 Lesson 1: Lo barato sale caro (what’s cheap turns out to be expensive)